Images of England

 Images of England is an online photographic record of all the listed buildings in England at the date of February 2002.
-The archive gives access to over 323,000 colour images, each of which is matched with the item's listed designation architectural description.
+The archive gives access to over 323,000 colour images, each of which is matched with the item's listed designation and architectural description.

-It is a snapshot rather than an up-to-date record: it does not include all listed buildings, only those listed at February 2001, and is not updated as listing details change.
+It is a snapshot rather than an up-to-date record: it does not include all listed buildings, only those listed in February 2001, and is not updated as listing details change.
 As of August 2019 the Images of England content moved to the main Historic England website alongside the list entry.

 Purpose

 Images of England was a stand-alone project funded jointly by English Heritage and the Heritage Lottery Fund.
 The aim of the project was to photograph every listed building and object (some 370,000) in England and to make the images available online to create, what was at the time, one of the largest free-to-view picture libraries of buildings in the world.
 It is part of the Historic England Archive of England's historic environment.

-The project started in October 1999 and the final images were uploaded in September 2008.
+The project started in October 1999, and the final images were uploaded in September 2008.
 There are 323,107 images online.

 The archive has deliberately not been updated, so any changes to the buildings since the photographs were first taken are not recorded.
 The official up-to-date list of all listed buildings in England is found on the National Heritage List for England.